yevgenyivanov/Networking_Final_Project/README.md

 pip install scapy pandas numpy matplotlib
 ```
 3. Placed .csv files inside the ```resources/csvs/``` directory
+4. If you have only a .pcap file, you can convert that file to a readable .csv file for the script using this quick guide: https://www.linkedin.com/advice/1/how-do-you-export-share-network-analysis-results#:~:text=To%20do%20that%2C%20you%20can,levels%20of%20detail%20and%20structure.
 ## How to use
 To use the Python script, follow these steps: